MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserCalendar.md

   - `[SingleValueLegacyExtendedPropertyId <String>]`: key: id of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: key: id of user

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the calendar.
+MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: The collection of multi-value extended properties defined for the calendar.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String[]>]`: A collection of property values.

-OWNER `<IMicrosoftGraphEmailAddress>`: emailAddress
+OWNER <IMicrosoftGraphEmailAddress>: emailAddress
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Address <String>]`: The email address of the person or entity.
   - `[Name <String>]`: The display name of the person or entity.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the calendar.
+SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: The collection of single-value extended properties defined for the calendar.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String>]`: A property value.

-## RELATED LINKS

 ## RELATED LINKS